Impeachment inquiry crossroads: Keep going or time to vote?

 Democratic House Intelligence Committee Chairman Adam Schiff’s staff and others are compiling the panel’s findings.
 By early December, the Judiciary Committee is expected to launch its own high-wire hearings to consider articles of impeachment and a formal recommendation of charges.

 A vote by the full House could come by Christmas.
+A Senate trial would follow in 2020.

+Congress’ impeachment inquiry, only the fourth in U.S. history, has stitched together what Democrats argue is a relatively simple narrative, of the president leveraging the office for personal political gain, despite Republicans’ assertions that it’s complex, contradictory and unsupported by firsthand testimony.

-House Democrats may call additional witnesses first, notably John Bolton, Trump’s former national security adviser.
+House Democrats may yet call additional witnesses first, notably John Bolton, Trump’s former national security adviser.
 But Senate Republicans are already looking ahead to their turn, the January trial that would follow House approval of impeachment charges.

 Should they try to dispatch with such a trial in short order, which they may not have the votes to do, despite holding 53 seats in the 100-member Senate.
 Or should they stretch it out, disrupting the Democrats’ presidential primaries under the assumption that it helps more than hurts the GOP and Trump.